SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 7 CNN.md

 Advantages and Disadvantages of Batch Normalization:

 - Makes deep networks much easier to train.
-- Alllows higher learning rates and faster convergence.
+- Allows higher learning rates and faster convergence.
 - Networks become more robust to initialization.
 - Acts as regularization during training.
 - Zero overhead at test time.
 Can be fused into the previous layer.
 - Works well with feed-forward networks.

 - Not well understood theoretically(yet)
-- 0 Mean is forecd, and may not be ideal for all models.
+- 0 Mean is forced, and may not be ideal for all models.
 - Behaves differently during training and testing: this is a very common source of bugs!

 #### Instance Normalization